InformaticsMatters/dls-fragalysis-stack-openshift/README.md

 Distributed amongst a number of sub-directories: -

+-   **ansible**:
--   **ansible**: a directory of roles and playbooks used to deploy (and un-deploy) the stack and related software into an OpenShift cluster as paired projects used for development/test and production.
+    A directory of roles and playbooks used to deploy (and un-deploy) the stack and related software into an OpenShift cluster as paired projects used for development/test and production.

+-   **images**:
--   **images**: Dockerfiles and Jenkinsfiles for additional container images.
+    Dockerfiles and Jenkinsfiles for additional container images.
     This includes a data loader, specialised graph and jobs to automate the promotion of development project images to the production project.

+-   **jenkins**:
--   **jenkins**: Utilities to support the configuration and backup of the cluster's Jenkins deployment.
+    Utilities to support the configuration and backup of the cluster's Jenkins deployment.
 Based on a simple set of Python-based utilities, this code uses the Jenkins API to write and read job configurations and write job-related secrets.

+-   **minishift**:
--   **minishift**: A simple and early deployment of the stack to a local [Minishift] installation allowing experimentation on the desktop.
+    A simple and early deployment of the stack to a local [Minishift] installation allowing experimentation on the desktop.

+-   **openshift**:
--   **openshift**: All the OpenShift templates required to deploy the developer/test and production application, used in conjunction with the Ansible roles & playbooks.
+    All the OpenShift templates required to deploy the developer/test and production application, used in conjunction with the Ansible roles & playbooks.

+-   **s2g-processor**:
--   **s2g-processor**: Material used to support the generation of the graph representation of molecule data using Fragalysis utilities and Nextflow.
+    Material used to support the generation of the graph representation of molecule data using Fragalysis utilities and Nextflow.

 ---